-The Airlie Beach Lagoon is the perfect spot to relax if you haven’t got much planned for the day.
-This 4,300 sqm freshwater pool is located on the shoreline just in front of the main strip so you can dip in and out of the hustle and bustle.
-The lagoon has gorgeous sea views, picnic benches, barbeques, grassy areas and changing room facilities.
-There are proper swimming lanes, shallow sections to laze in and a children’s pool to keep the kids entertained.
+The Airlie Beach Lagoon is a great little spot.
+This large freshwater pool is located on the shoreline just in front of the main strip.
+The pool has swimming lanes, shallow sections and a children’s pool, as well as picnic benches, barbeques and changing room facilities.
 The best part?
 It’s free to use.
 Grab a beach blanket, load up the esky and head down for an afternoon of fun in the sun.

-7. Pick up some fresh local produce at Airlie Beach Markets
+7. Tuck into local produce at Airlie Beach Market

-If you’re in town at the weekend, you can’t miss the Airlie Beach Markets.
+If you’re in town at the weekend, the Airlie Beach Market is a must.
 It’s on every Saturday from 7 am to 1.30 pm on the foreshore near the Sailing Club.
-There are plenty of food trucks to grab a tasty treat and local vendors selling fresh produce to fill up your picnic basket.
-You’ll find your typical beach market stalls selling holiday souvenirs, homemade crafts, clothing, jewellery, plants, etc. Even if you don’t buy anything, there’s a real buzz down here on a Saturday morning and it’s worth coming down for a coffee and a stroll.
+There are plenty of food trucks and local vendors selling fresh produce to fill up your picnic basket.
+There’s a real buzz down here on a Saturday morning, and it’s worth coming down for a coffee and a stroll.

 8. Explore nearby national parks

-Airlie Beach is a short drive from some gorgeous national parks including South Molle and Conway National Parks.
-Put on a pair of sneakers, grab some sandwiches and set off for a day of exploring stunning coast-meets-rainforest scenery.
-Discover lush rainforests, mangroves, hidden lookouts and native wildlife.
-Keep an eye out for colourful rainbow lorikeets, currawongs and endangered bush stone curlews in the trees.
+South Molle and Conway National Parks are just a short drive from Airlie Beach.
+Grab your runners and some sandwiches and set off for a day of exploring lush rainforests, mangroves, hidden lookouts and native wildlife.
+Keep an eye out for colourful rainbow lorikeets, currawongs and endangered bush stone curlews.

-The main strip in Airlie Beach is filled with quaint cafes, delicious restaurants and quirky bars.
-It’s quite nice to sip on a coffee or dine alfresco and watch the world go by.
-The chilled beach town atmosphere changes when the sun goes down and the bars and restaurants fill up with beachgoers who are ready for a cold beverage and a bit of a knees-up.
-Magnums, Mama Africa, Paddy’s and Shed Bar are popular spots to get a bit lively, but there are plenty of bars sip on a cocktail or two and watch the sun go down over the marina if you’d prefer a quieter atmosphere.
+The main strip in Airlie Beach is filled with cafes, restaurants, bars and boutiques.
+Magnums, Mama Africa, Paddy’s and Shed Bar are popular spots to get a bit lively, but there are plenty of bars where you can sip cocktails and watch the sunset over the marina if you prefer a quieter atmosphere.

-10. Experience a Welcome to Country ceremony with the Ngaro People
+10. Experience a Welcome to Country with the Ngaro people

-The traditional owners of the Whitsundays and the surrounding coastal fringe are the Ngaro People, who are also known as the “Canoe People”.
-Experience a Welcome to Country ceremony and a short talk about the history and rich culture of this region from a local member of the Ngaro family.
-The Ngaro history goes back thousands of years and the Nara Inlet on Hook Island is one of the oldest Aboriginal sites discovered on the East Coast of Australia.
+The traditional owners of the Whitsundays and the surrounding coastal fringe are the Ngaro People (also known as the “Canoe People”).
+Meet a local member of the Ngaro family and experience a traditional Welcome to Country ceremony.
+You’ll also learn about Ngaro history and culture which dates back thousands of years.
+The ancient cave paintings in the Nara Inlet on Hook Island are part of the East Coast’s oldest Aboriginal site.

 Related reading: Learn more about First Nations experiences in Queensland